 - Matilda’s small size is brought up time and again.
 Mice are often anthropomorphised in children’s stories and it works the same way — children identify heavily with small characters.
-Being small is a weakness, but one which can always be overcome by wits.
+Being small is a shortcoming, but one which can always be overcome by wits.

 - The superpower of telekinesis also serves to propel Matilda Wormwood into the realm of a romantic/superhero character and away from the Mary-Sue archetype.